-- 1 The operator must follow the retirement village's complaints procedure. - 2 Operators may offer residents a mediation service for informal discussions as a first step to resolving the complaint. - If a complaint is about the resident's occupation right agreement, any proposed action on the subject of the complaint must be suspended until the complaint is resolved.
-This is unless the operator, after consulting the statutory supervisor, decides that it is in the best interests of the village as a community to continue with the proposed action. - If a complaint is resolved by mutual agreement, the resolution must be recorded and then signed by, and copied to, all parties.
+- 1. The operator will first work directly with the resident to resolve the complaint to the resident's satisfaction. - 2.
+The operator will suspend taking any proposed action that is the subject of the complaint until the complaint is resolved.
+The operator may, after consulting with the statutory supervisor, decide that it is in the best interests of the village as a community to continue with the proposed action while the dispute about the action is being resolved.